 The illness must satisfy the definition of legal insanity, which varies by state.
 There are many different tests for “legal insanity,” and each state’s test is different.
 Some have combined different tests into one, while others have subscribed to one particular test and codified it in their law.

 Maryland and Washington D.C., for example, utilizes the Model Penal Code Rule.
-Under this rule, someone is legally insane if diagnosed with a relevant mental defect, and, at the time of the crime, was unable to either appreciate the criminality of his/her conduct, or conform his/her conduct to the requirements of the law.
+Under this rule, someone is legally insane if diagnosed with a relevant mental defect, and, at the time of the crime, was unable to either appreciate the criminality of his/her conduct or conform his/her conduct to the requirements of the law.

 Essentially, the defendant must:

-- Not know right from wrong; or
+- Not knowing right from wrong; or

 What a Successful Insanity Defense Means